-The same of course goes for handheld reflectors.
-This is why it is so important to be aware of what color reflector you’re using.
+The same of course goes for handheld reflectors, which is why it’s so important to be aware of what color reflector you’re using.

-Light reflected off a silver reflector has a higher color temperature than light bouncing off a white reflector.
-A gold reflector will make the color temperature very warm.
-More on reflecting light in a moment.
+Light reflected off a silver reflector has a higher (warmer) color temperature than light bouncing off a white reflector.
+A gold reflector will make the color temperature in photos very warm.
+(More on reflecting light in a moment.)

 Which leads to my next point…

-The color temperature of the above photo is quite blue, so makes the photo feel cold, which adds to the unsettled, isolated mood of the photo.
-The photo below was taken minutes later and has a warmer color temperature and happier feel.
+The color temperature of the above photo is quite blue, so it makes the photo feel cold, which adds to the unsettled, isolated mood of the photo.
+The photo a bit further down was taken minutes later and has a warmer color temperature and happier feel.

-If you set the white balance on your camera for sunny and then shoot in the shade, the photo will be a cool blue color.
+For example, if you set the white balance on your camera for sunny and then shoot in the shade, the photo will be a very cool blue color.
 This is because the camera expects a warm color temperature, so adjusts for it by making the image more blue.
 As you’re in the shade, the color temperature of the light is already blue, so using a sunny white balance adds even more blue to the photo.

-This of course can lead to some creative fun.
-Sometimes color accuracy is important – that whites should be white.
+Sometimes color accuracy in photos is important – that whites should be white.
 Other times, it adds to the feel fo the photo to warm it up a bit (e.g for a summer vibe) or cool the color temperature down for a cold vibe.

-The trick is to play with color temperature to suit the image.
-What won’t work is a blue color temperature when you’re photographing a typical summer scene.
+The trick is to adjust color temperature to suit the image.
+An example of what won’t work is a blue color temperature when photographing a typical summer scene.
 It doesn’t make sense.